jpilorget/dm-eyf/checklist.md

 ### 1.5 Reframe numerical quantities

-### 1.6 Variable transformation (raíz cuadrada/cúbica o logaritmo - simetrizar distribuciones)
+### 1.6 Variable transformation

+* Square/Cube root or log transformation

+* The goal is to get symmetrical distributions.

 ### 1.7 Outlier detection and treatment